 After slowly recovering from the slowdown resulting from the late-2000s recession, tourism suffered a strong slowdown.

 It was from the second half of 2008 through the end of 2009 due to the outbreak of the H1N1 influenza virus.

 However, international tourist arrivals surpassed the milestone of one billion tourists globally for first time in history in 2012.

 Language is Important

-As a matter of fact, I was totally shocked as far as language was concerned, when a business partner who was Chinese, and I went from Hongkong to Kwangchow (Guangzhou) on a slow boat to China.
+As a matter of fact, once I was totally shocked as far as language was concerned.
+It happened when a business partner who was Chinese, and I went from Hongkong to Kwangchow (Guangzhou) on a slow boat to China.

 I didn’t say a word as I followed the guard into an empty room.
 Then to my amazement he started questioning me in English.
 Everyone I heard speak was speaking Chinese, but him.
 As he questioned me I was amazed at his grasp of English.